If you are experiencing a medical emergency please dial 911 immediately

 As with other potential emergencies, it makes sense to have a disaster kit with water, food, first aid items, tools, and other essentials.
 Concern over terrorist threats has prompted some people to consider adding the following items to their supplies:

 Vaccines for anthrax and smallpox are available for certain high-risk groups but are not recommended for the general public at this time.
 In 2007, the U.S. Food and Drug Administration (FDA) approved the first vaccine for humans against bird flu (avian influenza).
 Immunization is not currently recommended for the public.
-The vaccine will be kept in the U.S. government stockpile.1 For more information, see the Bioterrorism and Vaccinations section of this topic.
+The vaccine will be kept in the U.S. government stockpile.1 For more information, see Bioterrorism and Vaccinations.

 If a hazardous substance is released into the environment: